flairNLP/flair/resources/docs/HUNFLAIR2_TUTORIAL_1_TAGGING.md

 ~~~

 ### Next
-Now, let us look at how to [normalize the entities to standard ontologies](HUNFLAIR_TUTORIAL_2_TRAINING.md) in the second tutorial.
+Now, let us look at how to [link / normalize the entities to standard ontologies](HUNFLAIR2_TUTORIAL_2_LINKING.md)
+in the second tutorial.